mi-erasmusmc/JCdmBuilder/README.md

 * Loading the vocabulary from files into the database
 * Automatically creating condition and drug eras
 * Supports SQL Server, Oracle and PostgreSQL
-* Supports bulk load from CDV files for PostgreSQL
+* Supports bulk load from CSV files for PostgreSQL
 * Command line interface for automated execution

 Screenshot